mkerr94/fortune-and-dust-wiki/wiki/Alcadenan Historia/Marismente.md

 The players also gather from Thomias that, among the Faerunian colonists, the Marismente are often referred to as 'Quagers'.

+In [[Session 6]], the players encounter Marismente from the Lakeside tribe in and around Clement's Hollow.

+They are invited to dine with their matriarch, [[Rel-se]], and are given beads of cloudy-blue sea-glass as thanks for defeating the three-headed mutant lake-lizard.
+The players converse with the Marismente through mime and images, given that they understand some Common.
+However, their own tongue is a strange mixture of throat sounds and clicking.
+They learn that a sign of respect among the Marismente is to interlock fore-fingers in front of the chest.
+In the Lakeside camp, they observe some aspects of the culture: many of the Marismente fish the lake on intricately crafted wooden boats; they inhabit tents made of woven bark and reeds; they possess some Faerunian tools and currency.

 # Description
+"The figures have leathery skin of grey-green.
+Their limbs are long and sinewy, ending in bare feet and hands which, on closer inspection, are webbed between the digits.
+They stand between 8-9 ft tall.
+They wear strange tunics of what looks like wood bark and lake-kelp, intricately woven and cured to the point of being pliable yet tough.
+The two look at each other, then down at you.
+You can see that both have what looks like hair, however seems plant-like in colour and form – almost like the wet roots of water lilies draping down their hollow cheeks.
+From the centre of the faces, two large, spherical eyes observe you.
+Lidless, at first they appear to be featureless orbs of milky grey-white, however as your eyes adjust you see faint irises of dark green within."

 ![[Pasted image 20240720141542.png]]